Diversity: A Key to Solving Big Problems

 Ensto has also begun using anonymous recruitment during the first phase of the process.
 Similar to the blind audition process used by some symphony orchestras, the name, gender, and race of an applicant is hidden from the recruiter's view and only the skills are on display.
 "Since we all have unconscious biases which cause us to choose a familiar or safe option, this is a tool to keep us focused on what’s most important," says Ura.

-Local roadmaps
+Local Roadmaps

 Ura says what's important to realize is that D&I principles are not things that can be cut and paste across cultures.
 "We can bring more cultures, different sexualities, different ways of thinking, physical differences.
 We can define the target of what we want to be and provide the training.
 But in the end, local leaders have to do it in their own countries.
 What does diversity mean in France or India?
 Local leaders are building the local roadmap."